effector/effector/docs/api/effector/Store.md

 const changedA = createEvent() const changedB = createEvent()

-// If you want to unsubscribe later, better to manually merge const changed = merge([changedA, changedB])
+// If you want to unsubscribe from all triggers simultaneously, better to manually merge const changed = merge([changedA, changedB])

 store.on(changed, (state, params) => state + params)